PuruVJ/puruvjdev2/src/blog/deep-dive-into-preact-source-code.md

 }
 ```

 As you can see, the JavaScript code is just that: JavaScript.
 You won't see TypeScript style type specified in it.
 Rather all type information is specified in comments, which are ignored completely.
-There's a whole article about [Using TypeScript without TypeScript](https://puruvj.dev/blog/get-to-know-typescript--using-typescript-without-typescript), but the TLDR; here would be: Avoid development time tooling. if its just plain JS, you don't need to run a file watcher to transpile files as you change them.
+There's a whole article about [Using TypeScript without TypeScript](https://puruvj.dev/blog/get-to-know-typescript--using-typescript-without-typescript), but the TLDR; here would be: Avoid development time tooling.
+If its just plain JS, you don't need to run a file watcher to transpile files as you change them.
 Just run what you got.
 And you already got a TypeScript compiler running all the time without you explicitly running it: Your VSCode.

 This is a very interesting approach and I see more and more libraries take it up, especially non-UI libraries(For UI libraries, you already got a web server running, so adding in TypeScript in the tooling won't change much, go ahead and add TypeScript)